 Container Gardening – Fall Planters in 3 Easy Steps

-Step One: Add foliage.
-When your existing containers get tired, nothing perks them up like a fresh foliage plant.
+Add foliage.
+When your existing fall containers get tired, nothing perks them up like a fresh foliage plant.
 Adding a foliage plant to help the eye “rest” is key in this season where everything can look busy.
 Foliage will also carry farther into the colder weather, extending your containers’ season.
 Our favs?
 Ornamental Kale is always a winner, but so are various types of ivy, lamium, and dusty miller.
 If you grow lambs ear (or any other foliage perennial for that matter) in the garden, now is a great time to divide it and plant some divisions in your pots.
 Hardy herbs can also be a great idea at this time of year.
 You may have some plants from the earlier season that can stay in place and contribute here too… don’t be too quick to boot out a plant just because it isn’t flowering.
+Photo by ‘McCabe’s‘.

 What’s your opinion?
 Can’t wait to decorate the yard for fall, and usher in those holiday festivities with style?
 Or do you think its a waste of time… those flowers are just going to die anyway?
-(We’re hoping you pick the first one!)Image Credits: McCabes Flowers, Tubloom, Midwest Living, Country Life
+(We’re hoping you pick the first one!)
+We think you will also love our posts on Fabulous Fall Container Ideas and How to Make Winter Garden Planters!Image Credits: McCabes Flowers, Tubloom, Southern Living, Lowes